algolia/docsearch-configs/README.md

 For sites that use Sitemap index files that point to other sitemap files, all those sitemaps will be followed.

-##### sitemap_urls
+###  `sitemap_urls`
-A list of urls pointing to the sitemaps whose urls you want to crawl.
-Must be give if you want to discover though sitemap.
+A list of urls pointing to the sitemaps (or sitempa index) you want to crawl.
+Must be provided if you want to discover though sitemap.

-##### sitemap_urls_regexs
+###  `sitemap_urls_regexs`
-A list of regular expression that will be apply to each url from the sitemap.
-If the pattern match an url, this link will be crawled.
+A list of regular expression that will be applied to each URL from the sitemap.
+If the pattern match an URL, this link will be scrapped.
 If none regular expressions is defined, the start_urls will be taken as pattern.

-##### force_sitemap_urls_crawling
+###  `force_sitemap_urls_crawling`
-Specifies if matched links should not respect the same rules as the hyperlink crawled.
+Specifies if matched URL should not respect the same rules as the hyperlink crawled.
 If set to true, each URL will be scraped no matter if it suited the `start_urls` or `stop_urls`.
 Default is `force_sitemap_urls_crawling` disabled

 #### Example
 ```